rkoron007/docker/demos/pushing_to_heroku/README.md

 ```

 Then we went had to change our database configuration to make sure it would hook
-up to the Postgres database we will later define in our `docker-compose` file:
+up to the Postgres database we will later be defining in our `docker-compose`
+file:

 ```yml
 # config/database.yml